ckormanyos/extended_complex/README.md

 } // namespace extended_complex
 ```

-The template parameter `T` is is intended to be a floating-point or a user-defined numeric type.
+The template parameter `T` is is intended to be a built-in floating-point type
+or a user-defined numeric type.
 The `EnableType` should not be changed.
 It is used internally to distinguish built-in floating-point types
 from user-defined numeric types.

 ## Potential Use Cases